my1396/Econ-Study/_posts/2025-06-19-Multivariate-Regression.md

 r_{it} - r_{ft} = \alpha_i + {\color{#008B45}\beta_{i}} (r_{mt}-r_{ft}) + \varepsilon_{it}.
 $$

 The disturbances can be correlated across securities.
 The knowledge that the return on security $i$ exceeds the risk-free rate by a given amount gives some information about the excess return of security $i$, at least for some $i$’s.
-It may be useful to estimate the equations iointly rather than ignore this connection.
+It may be useful to estimate the equations jointly rather than ignore this connection.

 ___